Ealanisln/Ealanisln/README.md

 👋 Hi, I'm Ealanisln, a web developer passionate about creating impactful and dynamic experiences on the web.
-Originally from Mexico City, raised in León, México and living in Bay Area, CA.

 👨🏽‍💻 Currently, my focus lies on mastering as Full Stack Dev, as I strive to stay at the forefront of modern web development practices.
 I am constantly seeking opportunities to enhance my skills and expand my knowledge.